 - Action Undertake a Regional Bus Connectivity study for non-Edinburgh travel to identify settlement pairs where travel demand is high and bus services are poor as a means to promoting new routes and connectivity (in partnership with other policies). - Action Undertake further analysis to develop options to improve bus service connectivity to areas identified as being poorly connected to essential services and suffering from related deprivation.
-This could include increased service frequencies, new services, more direct services and / or more express services. - Enhancing and Extending the Train Service - Policy d) The resolution of key capacity constraints on the rail network should be taken forward as a priority. - Action Identify capacity constraints upon the rail network and appropriate resolutions to enable the provision of passenger and freight services that meet both current and future needs. - Action Work with Transport Scotland and Network Rail to seek the acceleration of the electrification of the rail network of the region. - Reallocating Roadspace on the Regional and Local Network - Policy a) The RTS encourages the reallocation of roadspace away from general traffic to specific groups of road users including for public transport and active travel. - Policy e) Opportunities to provide roadspace reallocation to support the efficiency of freight movements should be explored where these will not significantly disadvantage public transport users, communities or the environment. - Action Develop a framework and set of criteria to assist partners in identifying and delivering local and regional road space reallocation proposals.
-This should be undertaken in an inclusive way and in line with the National Transport Strategy's sustainable travel hierarchy. - Improving Integration between Modes - Policy b) Local access to multi-modal mobility hubs should be facilitated by high quality active travel routes that enable safe walking, wheeling and cycling. - Policy f) Opportunities should be sought to expand the provision of bike-buses across the region to facilitate more integrated journeys. - Policy g) Where practical opportunities should be sought to enable the secure carriage of bikes on trains. - Action Work with partners to deliver more buses in the region with the facilities to carry bikes. - Action Pursue improved provision of trains equipped with facilities for the safe carriage of bikes. - Decarbonising Transport - Policy a) The RTS seeks the implementation of measures which facilitate the decarbonisation of the vehicle fleet including cars, buses, vans, trains, ships and aircraft in line with national requirements.
+This could include increased service frequencies, new services, more direct services and / or more express services.

+- Policy d) The resolution of key capacity constraints on the rail network should be taken forward as a priority. - Action Identify capacity constraints upon the rail network and appropriate resolutions to enable the provision of passenger and freight services that meet both current and future needs. - Action Work with Transport Scotland and Network Rail to seek the acceleration of the electrification of the rail network of the region.

+- Policy a) The RTS encourages the reallocation of roadspace away from general traffic to specific groups of road users including for public transport and active travel. - Policy e) Opportunities to provide roadspace reallocation to support the efficiency of freight movements should be explored where these will not significantly disadvantage public transport users, communities or the environment. - Action Develop a framework and set of criteria to assist partners in identifying and delivering local and regional road space reallocation proposals.
+This should be undertaken in an inclusive way and in line with the National Transport Strategy's sustainable travel hierarchy.

+- Policy b) Local access to multi-modal mobility hubs should be facilitated by high quality active travel routes that enable safe walking, wheeling and cycling. - Policy f) Opportunities should be sought to expand the provision of bike-buses across the region to facilitate more integrated journeys. - Policy g) Where practical opportunities should be sought to enable the secure carriage of bikes on trains. - Action Work with partners to deliver more buses in the region with the facilities to carry bikes. - Action Pursue improved provision of trains equipped with facilities for the safe carriage of bikes.

+Policy - a) The RTS seeks the implementation of measures which facilitate the decarbonisation of the vehicle fleet including cars, buses, vans, trains, ships and aircraft in line with national requirements.